cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Restart of a primary after a rolling update

 [Automated rolling updates](rolling_update.md#automated-updates-unsupervised)
-have been always available in CloudNativePG, and by default they update the primary after having performed a switchover to the most aligned replica.
+have been always available in CloudNativePG.
+By default, they update the primary after having performed a switchover to the most aligned replica.

-From version 1.20, we are changing the default update method of the primary from switchover to restart as, in most cases, this is the fastest and safest way.
+From version 1.20, the default update method of the primary from switchover is changing to restart.
+In most cases, this method is the fastest and safest.

-If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment for the new `Cluster` resources that you create, you can explicitly set the update method of the primary to switchover by adding the following line to all your `Cluster`
+If you're upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment for the new `Cluster` resources that you create, you can explicitly set the update method of the primary to switchover by adding the following line to all your `Cluster`